• Costuming through Homeschool

 To my great surprise I found scuppernongs (and muscadines) while grocery shopping in August.

-Immediately, I brought a bagful of each!
+Immediately, I bought a bagful of each!

 Then I researched what in the world they were!